 The importance of having access to the internet and the world wide web has grown exponentially in the last decade or so.
 Whereas in its earliest incarnation the internet was used mainly for information exchange or online communications, nowadays computers, smart phones, smart TVs and other digital appliances access the web, internet connected apps, streaming media and cloud storage as a part of all daily activities.
 In fact, home working, home schooling and remote social connections during the Covid-19 pandemic were able to largely continue because of the internet supporting education platforms, video calling and smart phones.

 The cyber world and communications technology also offer potential for employment and economic growth, as it is an expanding high-wage sector.
 It can require limited investment in more traditional infrastructure, building and land provision than many other industries, as it is portable, flexible, and has aspects that support flexible/home working and small scale start-ups as well as large business developments.

 As well as the social and economic opportunities offered by digital technologies, there are some negative aspects around online safety which are increasingly causing concern, and which public authorities, providers of technology and society as a whole are still developing means of dealing with.
-These include controlling access to inappropriate content for children and young people, on-line grooming (including radicalisation), cyberbullying and online fraud/identity theft.
+These include controlling access to inappropriate content for children and young people, on-line grooming (including radicalisation), cyberbullying, trolling and online fraud/identity theft.

 Cyberbullying is when someone bullies others over the internet or on a mobile phone by sending abusive emails or texts directly to the victim, or by posting or sharing nasty comments or humiliating images where other people can see them.
 Cyberbullying can have negative effect on mental well-being, and is a particular problem for young people.

 One of the biggest differences between cyberbullying and face-to-face bullying is that it can be hard to get away from.
 Victims could be bullied anywhere, anytime – even when they’re at home.